 The Bodhisatta was once an ascetic.
 A mischievous monkey made a mess of his camp every day.
 One morning the monkey stood next to all the ascetics as they collected alms and acted holy.
 The villagers were impressed, but when the Bodhisatta told them the monkey’s real character they chased him away.

 The Bodhisatta was once a monkey.
 One night his troop snuck into a village to eat fruit from a tree.
 When they were discovered, the villagers surrounded the tree ready to kill them all.
-One monkey arrived at the village late and saw their situation, so he set some houses ablaze.
-When the people rushed to put out the fires, the monkeys escaped.
+One monkey set some houses ablaze, and when the people rushed to put out the fires, the monkeys escaped.

 The Bodhisatta was once a potter.
-During a drought a turtle refused to leave his dried-up lake home and buried itself in mud to stay alive.
+During a drought, a turtle refused to leave its dried-up lake home and buried itself in mud to stay alive.
 The Bodhisatta went to dig clay and accidentally killed the turtle.
 He used this as a lesson explaining the peril of cravings and desires.

 The Bodhisatta was once an untouchable.
 He offered some food to a brahmin who didn’t want to eat the food of a low-caste person, but eventually he got so hungry he did it.
-Then he was overcome with shame and ran off into the jungle to die.
+Then after eating he was so overcome with shame that he ran off into the jungle to die.

 1‑20, 21‑40, 41‑60, 61‑80, 81‑100, 101‑120, 121‑140, 141‑160, 161‑180, 181‑200, 201‑220, 221‑240, 241‑260, 261‑280, 281‑300, 301‑320, 321‑340, 341‑360, 361‑380, 381‑400, 401‑420, 421‑440, 441‑460, 461‑480, 481‑500, 501‑520, 521‑537, 538‑547